appbaseio/reactivesearch/content/docs/gettingstarted/quickstart.md

 The appbase.io API is interoperable with the Elasticsearch API and builds on top of it.
 With the [apps](https://appbase.io/apps) product, there are some API endpoints that we don't allow access to.
 Full list of supported endpoints is documented at https://rest.appbase.io.

-We also offer [hosted or managed clusters](https://appbase.io/clusters), where we maintain 100% compatibility with the Apache 2.0 licensed ElasticSearch and support every ElasticSearch release starting v5.6.
+We also offer [hosted or managed clusters](https://appbase.io/clusters), where we maintain 100% compatibility with the Apache 2.0 licensed Elasticsearch and support every Elasticsearch release starting v5.6.

 ## Out of the Box Features